philippe44/AirConnect/README.md

 3. Start the service `sudo service airupnp start`

-To start or stop manually the service, type `sudo service airupnp start|stop` in a command line window
+To start or stop the service manually, type `sudo service airupnp start|stop` in a command line window

 To disable the service, type `sudo systemctl disable airupnp.service`